Aerolamp DevKit

 To maximize the efficacy of your Aerolamp, it should be tilted to point at the opposite corner of the room.
 Position it so that the light covers areas where people spend time, and make sure that nothing is blocking the light.

-- Tilt the lamp so it faces more towards the floor.
+- Tilt the lamp so it faces more towards the floor - this will naturally reduce eye exposure.

 - Install the lamp somewhere people usually aren't facing - for example, behind a couch, rather than above a television.

-- Enable the dimming safety features by pressing one of the buttons on the side of the lamp.
+- Enable the human proximity radar safety feature by using the menu on the side of the lamp.
+The lamp should turn off when a person comes too close to it, and turn back on when the coast is clear.
 Note that this is a demo feature that can be used to enhance safety, but is not intended to be a replacement for appropriate use.

 How many Aerolamps do I need?